Superconductivity in doped triangular Mott insulators: the roles of parent spin backgrounds and charge kinetic energy

-\emph {The common features for phases with quasi-long-range superconductivity order.---}Although the parent spin backgrounds are distinct, there are common features in the resulting phase with quasi-long-range superconductivity order.
-We first examine the charge density distribution, which is uniform along $\mathbf{e_y}$ on cylinders, and thus we focus on the distribution along $\mathbf{e_x}$ and define ${n}(x) \equiv 1/L_{y}\sum_{y} {\langle1-\hat{n_e}(x,y)\rangle}$, where $\hat{n_e}(x,y)$ represents charge density on site $(x,y)$ and $\langle \hat{n_e}(x,y\rangle)=1$ at half filling.
-As shown in Fig.~\ref{Fig_DD}(i), the charge profiles exhibit stripe patterns with different charge numbers in each stripe.
-For the sign combinations $(\tau_1, \tau_2)$ with quasi-long-range pair correlations, the period of stripe pattern is $1/2\delta$ on the YC4 cylinder, which corresponds to two doped charges per unit cell if we view the cylinders as one-dimensional systems, i.e., $n_s=2$ with $n_s$ denoting the number of doped charges in each stripe on average, consistent with the existence of strongly paired charges.
-In particular, the case with $(\tau_1, \tau_2)=(-,+)$ only shows $n_s=2$ in the bulk, while there is a separate single charge near the boundaries.
+In the charge sector, we examine the charge density distribution, which is uniform along $\mathbf{e_y}$ on cylinders, so we focus on the distribution along $\mathbf{e_x}$ and define ${n}(x) \equiv 1/L_{y}\sum_{y} {\langle1-\hat{n_e}(x,y)\rangle}$.
+As shown in Fig.~\ref{Fig_DD}(i) for $L_y=4$ and Fig.~\ref{Fig_Wide} (b) for $L_y=5,6,8$, the charge profiles exhibit stripe patterns with specific charge numbers in each stripe.
+For specific $(\tau_1, \tau_2)$ with quasi-long-range SC order, there are two doped charges per unit cell if we view the cylinders as one-dimensional systems, i.e., $n_s=2$ with $n_s$ denoting the number of doped charges in each stripe on average, consistent with the existence of strong pairing.

-We further compute the spin correlations $S(r)\equiv\langle \mathbf{S}({\mathbf{r_0}})\cdot\mathbf{S}({\mathbf{r_0}+r\mathbf{e_x}})\rangle$.
-As shown in Fig.~\ref{Fig_DD}(j), for signs $(\tau_1, \tau_2)$ with quasi-long-range superconductivity order, the spin correlations commonly exhibit short-ranged correlations with finite decay length $\xi_s$ ($\xi_s\ll L_x$), suggesting the short-ranged spin correlation is a necessary condition to realize superconductivity.
-These observations are consistent with the viewpoint that the pairing glue could be attributed to the spin superexchange interactions.
-Besides the $n_s=2$ stripe and the short-ranged spin correlations, the specific $(\tau_1, \tau_2)$ is also required for superconductivity.
-For instance, when switching the signs of $\tau_1$ at larger $J_2/J_1$, i.e., from $(-,-)$ to $(+,-)$, we also find $n_s=2$ [Fig.~\ref{Fig_StripeSC}(e)] and short-ranged spin correlations [Fig.~\ref{Fig_StripeSC}(c)], but the quasi-long-range pair correlations are lost.
+In the spin sector, we compute the spin correlations $S(r)\equiv\langle \mathbf{S}({\mathbf{r_0}})\cdot\mathbf{S}({\mathbf{r_0}+r\mathbf{e_x}})\rangle$.
+For specific $(\tau_1, \tau_2)$ with quasi-long-range SC order, the spins commonly exhibit short-ranged correlations with finite decay length $\xi_s$, as shown in Fig.~\ref{Fig_DD}(j) for $L_y=4$ and Fig.~\ref{Fig_Wide}(c) for wider cylinders with $L_y=5,6,8$.
+In particular, we find the increased decay length on wider cylinders; however, it tends to saturate when further increasing cylinder length (width) for a fixed width (length)~\cite{SM}, e.g., unchanged $\xi_s$ when increasing $L_x$ for fixed $L_y=6$ [see Fig.~\ref{Fig_Wide}(c)].
+We remark that, although the parent spin background could be distinct before doping, when the SC emerges after doping, the spin correlations become short-ranged.